Table of Contents

 Licenses to download background music or sounds come in different varieties.
 You will usually be looking at rights-managed options when you pay a fee for every time a piece of music or a sound is played (that can get expensive fast), or royalty-free when one payment allows you to add background music to your videos or to insert a sound effect.
 However, not all royalty-free licenses are the same.

 Some royalty-free music or sound effects libraries will operate on a per-song or per-sound basis.
-In which case, you pay a one-time fee for each track or sound effect you download.
+In this case, you pay a one-time fee for each track or sound effect you download.
 Other libraries, such as Artlist, operate on a subscription basis, which allows you to download as many songs or sound effects as you want for a periodic fee.

 Even with a royalty-free license, there could be restrictions written into the terms and conditions.
 Be sure to check that your license allows you to use your music or sound downloads on any platform, in any geographical location and without time limitations.
 Some licenses expire after a given period or if you don’t keep up your subscription.